Kaoru-dev/Wireless-Charging-Car-with-Acoustic-Source-Localization/README.md

 This project is a smart car that can autonomously locate an acoustic source, navigate to it, and perform high-efficiency wireless charging.
 The system's core is a custom-designed main control board based on the **Infineon AURIX TC377** microcontroller.

 A key technical highlight is the implementation of a **constant-power charging system** for a supercapacitor.
 The system uses a composite control strategy combining **Feedforward and PID control** to maintain a stable charging power, achieving up to **55W**.
-This project demonstrates a full development cycle, from theoretical analysis and hardware design to embedded software development and system integration.

 <p align="center">
   <img src="./test.gif" alt="A GIF demonstration of the wireless charging car in action" width="500">